Hugh Marlowe: Film and television

 Marlowe made six guest appearances on CBS's Perry Mason, starring Raymond Burr.
 Among those roles, he was cast as district attorney and Mason client Brander Harris in "The Case of the Fraudulent Foto," (1959) and as murder victim Commander James Page in "The Case of the Slandered Submarine" (1960).
 He also played murder victim Ernest Stone in "The Case of the Nebulous Nephew" (1963), a doctor Lambert in "The Case of The Sleepy Slayer" (1963) and murderer Guy Munford in "The Case of the Hasty Honeymooner" (1965).
 In 1964 Marlowe appeared as Clay Billings on The Virginian in the episode "The Intruders."
 Marlowe also performed as Donald Burton, a newspaper reporter, on a 1965 episode of Hazel titled "Hazel's Day in Court" and as pretentious TV documentarian Bainbridge Wells in Voyage to the Bottom of the Sea (1966).

 In later years, Marlowe was a regular on the NBC television daytime drama Another World, the last of four actors who portrayed Matthews family patriarch Jim Matthews.
 Marlowe played the role from 1969 until his death in 1982.

-Marlowe bore a marked resemblance to actor Richard Carlson and the two are often mistaken for each other.
+Marlowe bore a marked physical and vocal resemblance to actor Richard Carlson who co-starred with him in the 1943 short subject training film, For God and Country, and the two are often mistaken for each other.